 Treatment Risk Extension

-Injuries, or accusation of injury, from customers who have undergone haircuts or other hair treatment, would be covered under a “Treatment Risk Extension” to the Public Liability section of your Barbers Insurance - For example, a customer is cut whilst shaving and claims scarring to their face.
+Injuries, or accusation of injury, from customers who have undergone haircuts or other hair treatment, would be covered under a “Treatment Risk Extension” to the Public Liability section of your Barbers Insurance.
+For example, a customer is cut while shaving and claims scarring to their face.

 Glass / Shop Front